I grew up in Kolvilpatti, so it will always be special to me. If you find yourself in this charming town, here are 10 things you must do.

 Kovilpatti will always have a special place in my heart.
 That is where I spent the best part of my childhood and adolescence until I completed my school.
-We moved away when I enrolled in an engineering program.
-The town has transformed into a beautiful and well-organized town over the years.
+We moved away to a nearby town when I enrolled in an engineering program.
+Kovilpatti has transformed into a beautiful and well-organized town over the years.
 Whether you are in Kovilpatti for business or pleasure, there are many places of interest worth visiting.

 Top 10 Places in and Around Kovilpatti